maneatsbible/maneatsbible.github.io/betterdispute/README.md

 - All comments are fetched via API
 - Parsed into event objects
-- Sorted by sequence
+- Reconstructed into a valid event chain
+- Longest valid chain is selected
 - Replayed through reducer

 ### Constraints

-- Event order is authoritative via sequence number
 - Storage is untrusted and validated client-side
 - Invalid or malicious events are ignored during replay